Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Non-equilibrium dynamics

-To study the full non-equilibrium dynamics of the splitting instability beyond the linear regime, we used the EFT's non-linear equation of motion \eqref{eq:eqofmot} to perform numerical simulations of the zero-temperature decay of the DQV in a cylindrically trapped Fermi superfluid.
-The time evolution is carried out by discretizing the space-time grid and applying a finite-difference fourth order Runge-Kutta (RK4) algorithm \cite{VATaTePRA}.
-A more detailed explanation of this procedure is given in Appendix \ref{sec:appdis}.
+The time evolution is carried out by discretizing the space-time grid and applying a finite-difference fourth order Runge-Kutta (RK4) algorithm \cite{SM,VATaTePRA}.
 For the present calculations, the spatial and temporal resolution are taken to be respectively $5\%$ of $\xi$ and $2\%$ of $t_F = \omega_F^{-1} = (E_F/\hbar)^{-1}$.
-A small amount of random noise with a fixed amplitude is added to the initial vortex state in order to trigger the instability.
+A small amount of random noise with a fixed amplitude ($0.01\times \vert \Psi_\infty \vert $) is added to the initial vortex state in order to trigger the instability.
 The DQV's lifetime can then be defined as the moment at which two separate SQV cores can be resolved at a distance $\xi$ from each other, similar to how it was characterized in the experiment in Ref.\ \cite{EXPShin}.

 The blue dots in Figure \ref{fig:LifeTime} show the result for the lifetime of the DQV as a function of $(k_F a_s)^{-1}$.
 The lifetime of the vortex starts to increase very steeply towards the BEC-side, making it more difficult to detect and study the dynamics of the splitting instability in the deep BEC-limit \cite{THAranson}.
 In the crossover regime, on the other hand, the instability seems to be strongly enhanced as the lifetime reaches its minimal value.
-The results of the numerical simulations can also be compared to the predictions of the linear stability analysis, estimating the lifetime as $\propto 1/\text{Im}(\omega)$ (since the vortex-vortex distance grows exponentially as $\propto e^{i \text{Im}(\omega) t}$).
+The results of the numerical simulations can also be compared to the predictions of the linear stability analysis, estimating the lifetime as $\propto 1/\text{Im}(\omega)$ (since the vortex-vortex distance grows exponentially as $\propto e^{\text{Im}(\omega) t}$).
 After scaling with a constant factor $A \approx 6.94$, the graphs of $A/\text{Im}(\omega)$ and the lifetime are found to be in very good agreement.

 The insets of Figure \ref{fig:LifeTime} show snapshots of the pair field density during the DQV's decay in the crossover regime (upper images) and BCS-regime (lower images).
 The left images show the pair density between zero and the bulk value $\vert \Psi_{\infty} \vert$, while the right images only show values of the density in a close range around the bulk value, in order to make the phonons in the system more apparent.
 In the crossover regime, one can clearly observe that the splitting of the DQV is accompanied by the emission of spiraling phonons.
 This is in accordance with the predictions of the linear analysis that, in the BEC- and crossover-regime, the instability is induced by a coupling of the core mode to radially propagating phonon modes with positive angular momentum \footnote{See also Fig.\ 3a of Ref.\ \cite{THHiroSplit} for a schematic of the phonon emission in BEC systems.}.
 In the BCS-regime, on the other hand, no phonons are found to be emitted during the decay process, which again agrees with the earlier result that the instability is induced solely by the core mode for $(k_F a_s)^{-1} = -2$.